AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/report-builder-options.md

 Now that you have more options for creating analyses, it may sometimes be difficult to know exactly which flavor of the report builder suits your needs.
 This topic guides you through choosing the best way to build your analysis.

-## When should I use the `SQL Report Builder`? {#whensql}
+## When should I use the [!DNL SQL Report Builder]? {#whensql}

-Look at some of the more common reasons that you would use the SQL Report Builder over the traditional Report Builder.
+Look at some of the more common reasons that you would use the [!DNL SQL Report Builder] over the traditional [!DNL Report Builder].

 ### If you want to use SQL-specific functions…

-Part of the beauty of the `SQL Report Builder` is that it gives you the ability to use functions that are not currently available in the Data Warehouse Manager.
+Part of the beauty of the [!DNL SQL Report Builder] is that it gives you the ability to use functions that are not currently available in the Data Warehouse Manager.
 In the past, an analyst may have had to step in to help you fully realize your vision.

-The SQL Report Builder supports functions like [`LISTAGG`](https://docs.aws.amazon.com/redshift/latest/dg/r_LISTAGG.html) and [`GETDATE`](https://docs.aws.amazon.com/redshift/latest/dg/r_GETDATE.html), which you could not previously use.
+The [!DNL SQL Report Builder] supports functions like [`LISTAGG`](https://docs.aws.amazon.com/redshift/latest/dg/r_LISTAGG.html) and [`GETDATE`](https://docs.aws.amazon.com/redshift/latest/dg/r_GETDATE.html), which you could not previously use.
 You can access the [`full list`](https://docs.aws.amazon.com/redshift/latest/dg/c_SQL_functions.html), but some other SQL-specific functions include:

 * [`Bitwise aggregate` functions](https://docs.aws.amazon.com/redshift/latest/dg/c_bitwise_aggregate_functions.html)
 * [`CASE expression`](https://docs.aws.amazon.com/redshift/latest/dg/r_CASE_function.html)